CWSpear/glue/README.md

 There is also a we-hosted version that is available as a demo and for public use: http://glue.mavrx.io/.
 Feel free to use it and start sharing snippets today.

-I may add more features.
-Who knows?
-Definitely going to clean stuff up and continue to make UI/UX improvements, etc. See [TODO](#todo) for more.

 ## Technologies
 This is a [SailsJS](http://sailsjs.org/) app built on top of the MEAN stack.
 You can use any database that Sails' ORM&mdash;[Waterline](https://github.com/balderdashy/waterline)&mdash;supports.
 The Mavrx Glue site is using MongoDB for the database with Redis for the session store (though it previously used MongoDB for the sessions, too).